The USGS sponsors or has partnerships with many citizen science programs that are appropriate for classroom

 Citizen Science Association

-You are invited to take part in the inaugural Citizen Science Conference on February 11-12, 2015!
+The inaugural Citizen Science Conference took place on February 11-12, 2015!
 This is a pre-conference to the American Association for the Advancement of Science annual meeting.
-View the website for more information on themes, important dates, and calls for proposals.
+Visit the website for more information on each year's theme, important dates, and calls for proposals.